-`The Eastern Shoshone, the Northern Arapaho and their Treaties
+The Eastern Shoshone, the Northern Arapaho and their Treaties

 By WyoHistory.org

 Introduction

 The Wind River Indian Reservation in west-central Wyoming covers about 2.3 million acres and is home to two tribes, the Eastern Shoshone and the Northern Arapaho.
 The reservation is bordered on the southwest by the magnificent Wind River Mountains and on the north by Owl Creek, just north of the Owl Creek Range.
 The Wind River runs from northwest to southeast through the middle of the reservation.
 At the eastern end of the reservation, near the town of Riverton, the river bends north and after 35 miles flows through Wind River Canyon and into the Bighorn Basin on its way to join the Yellowstone River in Montana.